bcbio/bcbio-nextgen/docs/contents/somatic_variants.md

 ### 1. Collect PON samples and create a project structure
 Put coverage.bed in pon/config/ and PON input files (bam, fq.gz) to pon/input.
-One test tumor sample is required for this run (it does not included in the PON).
+One test tumor sample is required to create a PON project (cnvkit requirement), this tumor sample is not included in the PON).

 ```bash
 $ mkdir pon
 $ cd pon